-The Debt and Equity facilities, supported by a set of accompanying measures, will support the achievement of Horizon 2020's policy objectives.
+The Debt and Equity facilities, supported by a set of accompanying measures, will support the achievement of Horizon 2020 policy objectives.
 To this end, they will be dedicated to consolidating and raising the quality of Europe's science base; promoting research and innovation with a business-driven agenda; and addressing societal challenges, with a focus on activities such as piloting, demonstration, test-beds and market uptake.
+Specific support actions such as information and coaching activities for SMEs should be provided.
+Regional authorities, SMEs associations, chambers of commerce and relevant financial intermediaries may be consulted, where appropriate, in relation to the programming and implementation of these activities.

-In addition, they will help tack le the R&I objectives of other programmes and policy areas, such as the Common Agricultural Policy, climate action (transition to a low-carbon economy and adaptation to climate change), and the Common Fisheries Policy.
-Complementarities with national and regional financial instruments will be developed in the context of the Common Strategic Framework for Cohesion Policy, where an increased role for financial instruments is foreseen.
+In addition, they will help tackle the R&I objectives of other programmes and policy areas, such as the Common Agricultural Policy, climate action (transition to a low-carbon economy and adaptation to climate change), and the Common Fisheries Policy.
+Complementarities with national and regional financial instruments will be developed in the context of the Common Strategic Framework for Cohesion Policy 2014-2020, where an increased role for financial instruments is foreseen.

-Their design takes account of the need to address the specific market deficiencies, characteristics (such as degree of dynamism and rate of company creation) and financing requirements of these and other areas without creating market distortions.
-The use of financial instruments must have a clear European added-value and should provide leverage and function as a complement to national instruments.
+The design of the Debt and Equity facilities takes account of the need to address the specific market deficiencies, and the characteristics (such as degree of dynamism and rate of company creation) and financing requirements of these and other areas without creating market distortions.
+The use of financial instruments must have a clear European added value and should provide leverage and function as a complement to national instruments.
 Budgetary allocations between the instruments may be adapted during the course of Horizon 2020 in response to changing economic conditions.

-The Equity facility and the SME window of the Debt facility will be implemented as part of two EU Financial Instruments that provide equity and debt to support SMEs' R&I and growth, in conjunction with the equity and debt facilities under the Programme for the Competitiveness of Enterprises and SMEs (COSME).
-Complementarity between the Horizon 2020 and the COSME Programmes will be ensured,
+The Equity facility and the SME window of the Debt facility will be implemented as part of two Union financial instruments that provide equity and debt to support SMEs' R&I and growth, in conjunction with the equity and debt facilities under COSME.
+Complementarity between Horizon 2020 and COSME will be ensured.

-(a) The Debt facility providing debt finance for R&I: 'Union loan & guarantee service for research and innovation'
+- 2.3.
+Broad lines of the activities - (a) The Debt facility providing debt finance for R&I: 'Union loan and guarantee service for research and innovation'

-The goal is to improve access to debt financing - loans, guarantees, counter-guarantees and other forms of debt and risk finance - for public and private entities and public-private partnerships engaged in research and innovation activities requiring risky investments in order to come to fruition.
+The goal is to improve access to debt financing - loans, guarantees, counterguarantees and other forms of debt and risk finance - for public and private entities and public-private partnerships engaged in research and innovation activities requiring risky investments in order to come to fruition.
 The focus shall be on supporting research and innovation with a high potential for excellence.